keithledgerwood/WICLab-guide/02-onboard-employee.md

 ## Retrieve New Employee Activation Email

- To access the new employee activation email, within the Virtual Desktop, you'll need to sign into your Office 365 tenant using the credentials provided in the launch pad.
+ Your new employee's Okta activation email was sent to an Office 365 Administrator account.
+In this section of the lab, you'll return to your Virtual Desktop, sign into Office 365 and activate the new employee's Okta account on their behalf.

+1. Return to your **Virtual Desktop**.
-1. In the **Virtual Desktop**, launch **Office 365** using the browser shortcut on the desktop
+1. Launch **Office 365** using the **Login | Microsoft 365** shortcut in the browser toolbar.
 1. Sign in with your Office 365 Credentials.

    |Office 365 Credentials||